oven-sh/bun/docs/cli/build.md

 ### Plugins

-The behavior described in this table can be overridden with [plugins](/docs/bundler/plugins).
+The behavior described in this table can be overridden or extended with [plugins](/docs/bundler/plugins).
 Refer to the [Bundler > Loaders](/docs/bundler/plugins) page for complete documentation.

 ## API